abelsiqueira/evplan/README.md

   - Creation of a site with all information;
   - Ability to work from windows and linux;
   - Possibility of integration with a GUI;
-  - Creation of printed guides with schedule and additional information(manual?, how's this called?).
+  - Creation of printed guides with schedule and additional information (I'm calling this manual).

-I think the easiest way to have this happen is using Python.

 License
 =======